FusionAuth/fusionauth-site/site/learn/expert-advice/oauth/modern-guide-to-oauth.md

 introspect in client credentials because token isn't nec a jwt

 mobile applications best current practice, not applicable when you control both sides (local login)

+check the casing of each grant name
+Authorization Code
+Implicit
+Client Credentials